-So... when tropical rainforests are cleared, it destroys the habitat of many different species.
+Because when tropical rain forests are cleared, it destroys the habitat of many different species.
 In addition,trees and soil help us store carbon — essentially working as a carbon sink.
 And we need them to help absorb the abundance of CO2 we're still producing.

-Sri Lanka did in fact recently impose a ban on the import of palm oil into the country, while also introducing plans to phase out its own plantations and replace them with rubber or other environmentally friendly crops.
+Last year Sri Lanka banned imports of palm oil, while also introducing plans to phase out its own plantations and replace them with rubber or other environmentally friendly crops.

-In fact, Europeans use it as a source of biofuel more than anything else.
+In fact, Europeans use it keenly as a source of biofuel.
 And far from being a green alternative to fossil fuels, palm oil diesel actually releases up to three times as many emissions as its petroleum-based alternative.
 Not ideal.

-A couple of years ago, the EU decided to ban palm oil as a biofuel.
+A couple of years ago, the European Union decided to ban palm oil as a biofuel.
 But within months, leading producers Indonesia and Malaysia had lodged complaints against the European directive with the World Trade Organization.
+Now the bloc is aiming to phase out palm-oil based fuels by 2030.

 It's complicated.
 Even though cultivating palm oil crops has led to deforestation and to some instances of draining and burning peatland in Southeast Asia, oil palms (which confusingly are the trees on which palm oil fruits grow) have a relatively high crop yield.
 That means we get a lot of oil from a small patch of land.